Iddarammayilatho: Plot

 On hearing this, Akanksha feels sorry for Sanju and falls in love with him.
-She also tries to bring him out of the memory of Komali but in vain.
+She also tries to bring him out of the memory of Komali, but in vain.
 Meanwhile, Akanksha spots Komali crossing a street.
 Akanksha runs to Sanju to tell him about Komali, but at that time, Sanju gets surrounded by Shawar's men.
-Sanju, while trashing up Shawar's men, tells Akanksha that it was his plan to trap her in his love to avenge the death of his and Komali's parents at the hands of Shawar.
+Sanju, while trashing up Shawar's men, tells Akanksha that he planned to trap her in his love to avenge the death of his and Komali's parents at the hands of Shawar.
 It is then shown in a flashback that after beating up Shawar's brother, Sanju had taken Komali's body to the hospital, from where Sanju's father calls up the Central Minister to arrest Shawar in Spain after watching the video footage.

 The Central Minister then calls up Shawar to finish off this trouble in order to save himself.
 Shawar then goes to the hospital, kills Sanju's and Komali's parents, and attacks Sanju and Komali, who are presumed dead.
 However, Sanju and Komali did not die.
 It is revealed that Sanju had been waiting all this time to get his revenge; he made Akanksha the pawn in this game; and it was he who faxed their photo in order to make Shawar jealous so that Shawar himself will come to kill Sanju.
 Sanju and Shawar engage in a battle in the forest, where Sanju kills Shawar and his brother with Akanksha's help.
-Sanju and Komali live happily, while Akanksha lives alone.
+The Central Minister gets arrested, and Sanju and Komali live happily, while Akanksha vows to win back Sanju.